 The four statues depict St Cajetan, St Andrew, St Sebastian and St Andrew Avvelino.
 Domenico Guidi carved the first and third statues, while Ercole Ferrata carved the second and fourth.
 Each statue is surmounted by a pair of putti bearing symbols of martyrdom.

 The statues of Hope and Strength, above the main entrance, are the work of Antonio Fancelli.
+The coat of arms belongs to Cardinal Francesco Peretti.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and